Question 1: describe your challenge. (500 words maximum)

 Explain how addressing this challenge would have a positive impact on productivity growth, including:

-is the market opportunity?
+Question 3: what is the market opportunity?

 - which areas of the economy would see productivity growth